MARTIMM/question-answer/docs/content-docs/setup/structures-gui.md

 ## Input Field
 Each grid row contains a selection list if `$!question.selectlist` is valid, the input widget and a tool button when `$!question.repeatable` is on.
-The tool button show a '+' on the last row to add a new row.
+The tool button shows a '+' and another button for a '-' on the last row to add a new row or to remove that row.
 Otherwise it shows a '-' to delete the row.

 ```plantuml
 @startmindmap